News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 MP and Defence Minister Blair asked what they should do about the Palestinian and Antifa rioters outside their hotel who were now burning cars.
 Anand moved over to the window, called down to Singh, and told him he didn’t need to do the rims and could just focus on putting out the fires.

-Foreign Minister Joly raised her hand in the front room as Anand pulled back beside her.
+Foreign Minister Mélanie Joly raised her hand in the front room as Anand pulled back beside her.

-“I just wanted to clarify that we no longer refer to the Conservatives as ‘Redneck moron MAGA whackjobs’ as Donald Trump had told me that every time he heard this he was going to raise the tariff rate on Canada another per cent,” she said.
+“I just wanted to clarify that we no longer refer to the Conservatives as ‘Redneck moron MAGA whackjobs,’ as Donald Trump had told me that every time he heard this, he was going to raise random tariff penalties on Canada by another percent,” she said.

 “But when we are not talking about vibes, we still need something to replace the MAGA insults,” Joly continued, drawing a heart on Trudeau’s palm, who had taken the seat on his other side.